enimiste/google-calendar-events-web-app/readme.md

 - XAMPP

 ## Features :
-- List events from Google Calendar
+- List events from Google Calendar : Done
 - Update an event on google Calendar from my web application
 - Delete an event
 - Create a new event from my web application